-Linda Bretti, the President of Linda Richards Design always knew she would be a designer.
+Linda Bretti, the President of Linda Richards Inc. always knew she would be a designer.
 Since high school, she was determined to make a mark in this industry and impact the way women dress in the United States.
 Being a member of the B. Altmans Junior Fashion Board was a launching pad to what would become a lucrative career in the world of fashion.

 Her first true foray into the fashion world was at the Fashion Institute of Technology (FIT) in New York where she won the prestigious Lucille Coleman Scholarship for Excellence in Fashion Design & Merit in Textile Science.